BestTimesToVisit.com Logo

 food

-Immerse yourself in the vibrant chaos of Gadong Night Market, a sensory feast for food lovers.
+Immerse yourself in the vibrant chaos of Gadong Night Market, a sensory delight for any foodie.
 Sample local delicacies like 'ambuyat' (a starchy sago dish) and grilled seafood, and don't miss the sweet 'kuih' (traditional cakes).

-Step into a world of opulence at the Royal Regalia Museum, showcasing the dazzling treasures of the Bruneian monarchy.
-Marvel at the intricate gold and silver artifacts, ceremonial costumes, and the magnificent royal chariot.
+Step into a world of opulence and history at the Royal Regalia Building, housing the treasures of the Brunei monarchy.
+Marvel at the intricate details of the Sultan's coronation chariot, ceremonial robes, and a dazzling collection of jewels.

 activity